-Students who fail to maintain satisfactory progress may not receive the following types of financial aid: Federal Pell Grants, Federal Supplemental Educational Opportunity Grants, Tennessee Student Assistance Awards, Tennessee Education Lottery Scholarships, Lincoln Grants, Federal Work-Study, Federal Perkins Loans, Federal Direct Loans, Federal PLUS Loans, other aid involving Title IV funds, or any other aid for which satisfactory progress is a requirement.
-These policies apply only to eligibility to receive financial aid.
+Students who fail to maintain SAP may not receive the following types of student financial assistance: Federal Pell Grants, Federal Supplemental Educational Opportunity Grants (SEOG), Tennessee Student Assistance Awards, Tennessee Education Lottery Scholarships, Lincoln Grant, Federal Work-Study, Federal Direct Loans, Federal PLUS Loans, other aid involving Title IV funds, and/or any other aid for which SAP is a requirement.
+These policies apply only to those eligible to receive student financial assistance.
 A student is considered to have made satisfactory academic progress provided he/she passes at least 67% of the cumulative credit hours attempted and has not reached 150% of time enrolled in an academic program (see Maximum Time Frame section).
 Also, undergraduate students must maintain a minimum cumulative grade point average as outlined below:

-For graduate programs, please refer to specific graduate catalogs to see grade point average requirements.
+For graduate programs, please refer to specific graduate catalogs for GPA requirements.
 A student whose academic performance drops below the minimum standards will be placed on financial aid warning.
-A student can retain financial aid while on warning for one semester but must meet Satisfactory Academic Progress by the end of that semester or be placed on Financial Aid Suspension.
+A student will receive student financial assistance while on warning for one semester but must meet Satisfactory Academic Progress by the end of that semester or be placed on Financial Aid Suspension.

 A student is considered to have made satisfactory academic progress provided he/she passes at least 67% of the cumulative credit hours attempted.
 For instance, a student who attempts 45 credit hours must complete at least 30 of those credit hours to make satisfactory academic progress.
 A student whose academic performance drops below the minimum standards will be placed on financial aid warning.
-A student can retain financial aid while on warning for one semester but must meet Satisfactory Academic Progress by the end of that semester or be placed on Financial Aid Suspension.
+A student will receive student financial assistance while on warning for one semester but must meet Satisfactory Academic Progress by the end of that semester or be placed on Financial Aid Suspension.

-No student will be eligible to receive financial aid for more than 150% of the published length of the program.
+No student will be eligible to receive financial aid for more than 150% of the published length of their declared program.
 This time is measured by credit hours attempted.
 For example, a student seeking a baccalaureate degree totaling 128 credit hours cannot receive aid for more than 192 attempted hours (128 x 150% = 192).
-Transfer credits will be evaluated and those credits that count toward the student’s current academic program will count as both attempted and completed hours.
 Failing a class or withdrawing from a class, whether passing or failing, can affect SAP.
-Incomplete grades will not count against attempted hours, until a grade is recorded or the candidate is withdrawn from the class or classes.
-Satisfactory academic progress will be reviewed at the end of each semester.
+SAP will be reviewed at the end of each semester.

 All Financial Aid Satisfactory Academic Progress notifications will be sent in two ways: a letter will be sent to the student at the home address and an e-mail notification will be sent to his/her LMU e-mail address.
 These notifications will be sent no later than four weeks after the end of the academic term reviewed.

-To regain eligibility, you must graduate and advance to a new academic level (UG to GR).
+To regain eligibility, you must graduate and advance to a new academic level.

 To regain eligibility, take courses at your own expense in a subsequent term or terms and meet the standards according to the cumulative credit hours completion ratio outlined above under the heading Quantitative.
 Once you have taken the courses and earned passing grades, you will need to notify the Office of Financial Aid to complete a clearance form.